Mayflower Council: 1950–present: Fawn Pond

 In the 1940s, the increased number of Scouts in the Squanto Council could no longer be accommodated with the limited facilities at the Bloody Pond site and a search was started for a larger area.
 In 1948/1949, a site containing several 100 acre was found which included the north and west shores of Fawn Pond in Plymouth.
 This land was given to the council by LeBaron R. Barker, a local cranberry grower and landowner.

 In July 1949 a group of staff leaders and Scouters surveyed the new area and marked out the locations for future development. in the fall of the same year, a formal survey and layout of the camp was made.
 Since the winter of 1949/1950 was a mild one, many of the Scout troops in the council were able to work at cutting out brush and trees to prepare the sites for buildings and roads.

 During the spring of 1950, some thirty-five new buildings were put up with the help of construction crews and the Engineering Service of the National Boy Scout Council.
 The first building constructed was the Director's Lodge, followed by the Staff/Office/Trading Post, and the Health Lodge.

 The Dining Hall was put up in May and June and was ready for the opening of camp in July.
 In the meantime, lean-tos, toilets, a craft building, and winter lodges were built throughout the camp.
 With the completion of the chapel near the waterfront in the second week of the camp season, the first phase of development in the new camp was over.

-In addition to the many buildings, a water system, sewage system, unit camping areas, a waterfront area, sports area, campfire/amphitheater, nature study areas, rifle and archery range, and other facilities were set up to make Camp Squanto one of the finest in the United States, a distinction it has maintained throughout the years.
+In addition to the many buildings, a water system, sewage system, unit camping areas, a waterfront area, sports area, campfire/amphitheater, nature study areas, rifle and archery range, and other facilities were set up to make Camp Squanto one of the key camps in the region.

 During the 1950s and 1960s, the Squanto Spirit made itself evident in many ways.
 The Feast of Mondamin, an interpretation of the Song of Hiawatha paying tribute to the Great Spirit of the Indian nations, attracted over 2,000 spectators and was broadcast on the Boston television stations.
 Each of the troops in camp built a mound or small hill, reflecting the activities of various Indian tribes which had contributed to the history and growth of the philosophy of brotherhood which characterizes the Spirit of Squanto.

-In later years, this Feast of Mondamin was incorporated into the impressive camp opening and closing ceremonies, which are witnessed annually by hundreds of campers, Scout leaders, parents, and families.
+In later years, this Feast of Mondamin was incorporated into the camp opening and closing ceremonies, which are witnessed annually by the campers, Scout leaders, parents, and families.
 This yearly reminder of the Spirit which is Squanto continues to be one of the highlights of each camping season at Camp Squanto.